Refined Coxeter polynomials: Refined Coxeter polynomials

 The first order, called the \emph{disjoint union} and denoted by $X_1 + X_2 + \dots + X_n$, is defined by $x \leq y$ if and only if $i=j$ and $x \leq_i y$.
 The second, called the \emph{ordinal sum} and denoted by $X_1 \oplus X_2 \oplus \dots \oplus X_n$, is defined by $x \leq y$ if and only if $i<j$ or $i=j$ and $x \leq_i y$.

 \begin{lemma} Let $X_1, X_2, \dots X_n$ be posets.
 Then

 where we represented the posets we insert at by their Hasse quivers. \end{lemma}

 One would like to compute the Coxeter polynomial of the insertion $X \xleftarrow{v} S$ in terms of quantities related to $X$, $v$ and $S$.
-The next example, involving path algebras of Dynkin quivers, shows that knowing $X$, $v$ and the Coxeter polynomial of $S$ is not sufficient to determine that of $X \xleftarrow{v} S$.
+The next example, involving path algebras of Dynkin quivers, shows that the knowledge of $X$, $v$ and the Coxeter polynomial of $S$ is not sufficient to determine that of $X \xleftarrow{v} S$.

 \begin{example} $\phi_S = \phi_{S'}$ but $\phi_{X \xleftarrow{v} S} \neq \phi_{X \xleftarrow{v} S'}$.

 Consider the posets below given by their Hasse quivers.
 For clarity, the posets $S,S'$ and the element $v$ of $X$ we insert at are colored black while the other element of $X$ is colored white.